dosreislab/dosreislab.github.io/people.md

 Nayelí is working with Prof. Maurice Elphick and Dr. dos Reis on the evolution of neuropeptides in echinoderms.

-# Lucas Freitas, Postdoc

-Lucas is a postdoctoral researcher visiting the lab between January 2019 and January 2020.
-He is currently working on methods to detect positive selection and convergent evolution in molecular sequences.

-# Gabriela Calegario, Postdoc

-Gabriela is a postdoctoral researcher visiting the lab between January 2019 and January 2020.
-She is currently working on phylogenetic identification of prokaryotes from core samples of the ocean floor under the Amazon River discharge plume.

 ---
 ---

 # Past Members

+# Lucas Freitas (2019), Postdoc

+Lucas visited the lab between January 2019 and January 2020, to work on methods of clock dating, and to detect positive selection and convergent evolution in molecular sequences.

+# Gabriela Calegario (2019), Postdoc

+Gabriela visited the lab between January 2019 and January 2020, to work on phylogenetic identification of prokaryotes from core samples of the ocean floor under the Amazon River discharge plume.

 # Iván Ezquerra Romano (2018), PhD student